-Each faculty member provides feedback to each resident on their service on a daily basis.
+Faculty members provide feedback to each resident on their service on a daily basis.
 The clinical and surgical management skills are assessed and appropriate support and encouragement of quality care is provided.
-Resident have opportunity to discuss different approached to management.
+Residents have opportunity to discuss different approached to management.

 Formal faculty evaluations of all residents take place every 3 months.
-Evaluation forms (New Innovations) are completed for each resident by the supervising subspecialist in conjunction with the program director and comments from a general faculty meeting with all the full time attendings.
-The resident is given the opportunity to discuss the evaluation on the formal basis with the Program Director.
-The program director and resident then sign the evaluation form.
+Evaluation forms (via New Innovations) are completed for each resident by the Service Line Director and supervising attendings.
+Each resident's ACGME Milestone progress is discussed in a meeting with all the Service Line Directors.
+The resident is given the opportunity to read through and converse about the evaluation with the Program Director during the Semi-Annual Reviews.

 Resident Evaluation of Faculty

-All full and part time faculty are evaluated by the residents at the end of each rotation, on a 3-month basis, on GME Toolkit (New Innovations Web Monitoring).
+All full- and part-time faculty are evaluated by the residents at the end of each rotation on the GME Toolkit (New Innovations Web Monitoring).
 A copy of the evaluation is electronically submitted to the Attending only after enough evaluations have been accumulated so that all resident evaluations are anonymous.
 A second copy of the evaluation is kept by the Department Chairman.
-The evaluations are anonymous.

 Resident Evaluation of Program

 Each resident evaluates the program on an annual basis.
 The Program Director addresses the general areas of deficiency and tries to make changes to address the deficiencies.
 Evaluations are kept on file.
 These evaluations are also done anonymously.

 The residents will evaluate their experience in the following subspecialty rotations in order to improve the training in these areas (via New Innovations):